BasedAgents/smart-contracts/docs/TestnetV0.1.md

 This document contains the addresses of all smart contracts deployed to the Sepolia testnet for version 0.1.

+## Understanding Proxy vs Implementation Contracts

+Our system uses two types of contract deployments:

+1. **Proxy + Implementation Pattern**:
+   - Used for contracts that need to be upgradeable and maintain state
+   - The Proxy is the address users interact with
+   - The Implementation contains the logic but can be upgraded
+   - Used by: BondingCurve, PoolCreationSubsidy, AICOFactory, and BAG Token

+2. **Implementation-Only Pattern**:
+   - Used for contracts that are deployed as templates
+   - These implementations are cloned (using minimal proxies) when new Agents are created
+   - No proxy needed as they serve as blueprints for future deployments
+   - Used by: AICO Token and AICOGovernor

 ## Core Contracts

 ### BondingCurve